 Pro: Single Hand Forehand Has More Control

-This isn’t innate though; you have to earn it.
 If you had never picked up a racket in your life (even in your dominant hand), it’s going to feel flimsy and odd in your hand, and you may be tempted to hit a forehand with two hands like a baseball bat.